hashicorp/terraform/website/source/docs/providers/aws/r/load_balancer_backend_server_policy.html.markdown

 }
 ```

-Where the file `pubkey` in the current directoy contains only the _public key_ of the certificate.
+Where the file `pubkey` in the current directory contains only the _public key_ of the certificate.

 ```
 cat wu-tang-ca.pem | openssl x509 -pubkey -noout | grep -v '\-\-\-\-' | tr -d '\n' > wu-tang-pubkey